neppoliyant/lambda/README.md

 ***REMOVED***
 ***REMOVED***

+***REMOVED***

+LAMBDA_JAR - path to the lambda jar.
+LAMBDA_HANDLER - the lambda class which implements RequestHandler<I,O>
+LAMBDA_HTTP_METHOD - only GET or POST is currently supported. default is POST LAMBDA_RESOURCE - the http path to map to the handler (for example "/hello") LAMBDA_TIMEOUT - the maximum amount of time to wait for a call to finish

 ## Usage

 Build the container that will be responsible for composing and building the api gateway jar (a Spring Boot application)